 Becoming acutely aware of the need for a mentor, I went ahead and found one.
 He passed on to me an old copy of John Baillie’s A Diary of Private Prayer, which has since become a treasure.
-Tucked in this morning’s prayer, I found these sweet words.
+Whispered agreeably the words tucked in this morning’s prayer.

 It has pleased Thee to withhold from me a perfect knowledge; therefore deny me not the grace of faith by which I may lay hold of things unseen.
 Thou hast given me little power to mould things to my own desire; therefore use Thine own omnipotence to bring Thy desires to pass within me.
 Thou hast willed it that through labour and pain I should walk the upward way; be Thou then my fellow traveller as I go.